Events

 Theresa May has seen how Parliament works from every angle - from the backbenches to the Despatch Box - over the last quarter century.
 In her recent book, The Abuse of Power, she outlined some areas for reform.

-The new Churchill-Attlee Democracy Lecture marks the Society's 80th anniversary and will see a prominent speaker invited each year to reflect on the state of parliamentary democracy in the UK and around the world.
+The new Churchill-Attlee Democracy Lecture marks the Society's 80th anniversary and sees a prominent speaker invited each year to reflect on the state of parliamentary democracy in the UK and around the world.

-With a wealth of experience in the corridors of Westminster Theresa May's lecture will explore what’s wrong with Parliament, particularly the House of Commons, and what changes are needed to make it more effective.
+With a wealth of experience in the corridors of Westminster, Theresa May explores what’s wrong with Parliament, particularly the House of Commons, and what changes are needed to make it more effective.

-She will talk about what she thought about Parliament before entering Number 10 and how her experience at the apex of government has since influenced her thinking about the institution and why and how it must change.
+She talks about what she thought about Parliament before entering Number 10 and how her experience at the apex of government has since influenced her thinking about the institution and why and how it must change.

-Join us as we honour the legacies of our first members, Winston Churchill and Clement Attlee, with what promises to be a thought-provoking exploration of the challenges facing Parliament in the years ahead, and help raise funds for our 80th Anniversary Appeal.
+Now watch online as we honour the legacies of our first members, Winston Churchill and Clement Attlee, with a thought-provoking exploration of the challenges facing Parliament in the years ahead, raising funds for our 80th Anniversary Appeal.

 The Hansard Society was founded by Stephen King-Hall MP in 1944.
 In his memoirs, he records seeing the Prime Minister, Mr Churchill, and his Deputy, Mr Attlee, sitting on a sofa in the Smoking Room of the House of Commons at the height of the War.